Analysis/statistical function for count and percentage in core columns and (optional) relative risk columns

 a_freq_j.Rd

-Analysis/statistical function for count and percentage in core columns + (optional) relative risk columns
+Analysis/statistical function for count and percentage in core columns and (optional) relative risk columns

 Usage